threenine/api-template/docs/docs/tutorials/start-new-solution.md

 ![Generated Solution](../../assets/images/api-solution-view.png)

 We have successfully generated our project and can set up our local develop environment we'll need to start developing.
 We will need to get our preferred Database setup.
-API Template pack has chosen to use
-PostgreSQL as our preferred database.
+API Template pack has chosen to use PostgreSQL as our preferred database system.
+To understand more about this specific choice of please read [Why use PostgreSQL for your database](../knowledge/postgres.md)

 To get Postgres up and running is as simple as starting the Docker Compose.
 Our preferred means of doing is using [How to run docker compose files in Rider](https://garywoodfine.com/how-to-run-docker-compose-files-in-rider/)